node-red/node-red-nodes/hardware/BBB/README.md

 Install
 -------

-For Debian **Jessie** with kernel 4.1 run the following command in the root directory of your Node-RED install.
-This is usually `~/.node-red`
+For Debian **Jessie** with kernel 4.1 run the following command in your Node-RED user directory - typically `~/.node-red`

     npm install node-red-node-beaglebone